ofmla/devito-wiki/SEG-'18-Sprint.md

     * An actual subclass of `numpy.ndarray`, not a wrapper
     * A very simple API, extremely close to that of a `numpy.ndarray`
   * Good news: some code and tests can be lifted from Devito

+#### Issues on our GitHub issue tracker that we'd like to go ASAP

+* #640 [challenging, requires deep knowledge of how the Devito compiler works]
+* #639 [don't remember what's going on]
+* #634 [simple, but boring]
+* #608 [don't remember what's going on, but it should be a clearly localised issue]
+* #606, #549, #520 [simple.
+These are a perfect execuse for someone that wants to learn about Devito and contribute immediately; we need some Jupyter-notebook-based tutorials describing how certain things work in Devito]
+* #405 [simple.
+Like before, but this is more focused on "things on top of Devito".]